hefeimei06/hefeimei06.github.io/README.md

-This is the source code to Zheyuan Liu's public academic website: https://franciscoliu.github.io.
-The template is adapted from Jon Barron's website: https://jonbarron.info/.
-Thanks Jon for this great work😆!
+This is the source code to Hefei Mei's public academic website: https://hefeimei06.github.io.
+The template is adapted from Zheyuan's website: franciscoliu.github.io.
+Thanks for this great work😆!